-Have questions about how to adjust to online education?
 Want assistance with managing your time?
 Want someone to help you create a weekly study schedule?
 Request a meeting with a Peer Academic Skills Consultant.

 Go to office hours and get to know faculty members and teaching assistants.
 Make a habit of going to office hours throughout the rest of the semester, even when you are doing well in the class.

 Through office hours you can:

 Get to know your professors on a personal level.
 Doing so will help you maintain a connection to your studies and Columbia.
 It also allows you to review ideas for assignments and discuss your academic aspirations.

 Gain more connection to the class and course content while demonstrating your commitment to the learning process.
-If you find yourself struggling with the material, want to review assignments, or just want the chance to work alongside fellow students, set up an online tutoring appointment or request to join a Virtual Study Group.
+If you find yourself struggling with the material, want to review assignments, or just want the chance to work alongside fellow students, set up an online tutoring appointment or request to join a Study Group.
 Find times and locations online.

 Build a relationship with your Berick Center for Student Advising (CSA) adviser.
 Even if you do not feel you may need their help now, already having a positive connection with your CSA advisor may help you feel more comfortable seeking advice from them when you need it most.
 Your adviser is still available to help you with any personal or academic hardships.
 Set up meetings on Zoom to discuss any questions you may have.